utkarshg6/helpful/Git.md

 ## Stashing

-- Stash saves the uncommited working state as a temporary commit.
+- Stash saves the uncommitted working state as a temporary commit.
 - These changes can be recovered accordingly.
 - The stashes are stored in form of a stack.

 ### Simple Stash

-- While on a branch which has uncommited changes.
+- While on a branch which has uncommitted changes.
 - Stash only stashes the tracked files.

 ```zsh